Identity Architecture¶

 Sometimes it is useful to have a name for an external identity before the relevant cryptographic

 values are available.
-For example, we might refer to "a quorum of validators from chain X
+For example, we might refer to "a quorum of validators from chain X at

-may not have yet decided who constitutes a
+epoch Y".
+Before epoch Y has begun, chain X may not have yet decided who constitutes a

 quorum.

-, where the evidence that the signers are in fact a quorum
+It would be possible to build a Verifier, where the evidence that the signers are in fact a quorum

-is part of the signature.
+of validators from chain X at epoch Y is part of the signature.
 One might later build a simpler

 evidence.
 However, barring some really exciting cryptography, we'd need to know the quorums from

-before we could make an Encryptor
+chain X at epoch Y before we could make an Encryptor.

 We therefore introduce a new type, Identity Name, which represents a placeholder to be filled in when an appropriate external identity can be found.
 Specifically, each type of identity name comes with a predicate, which can be satisfied by an external identity, and accompanying evidence.
 Identity names can also be hashed, like external identities.